vidjil/vidjil/doc/vidjil-algo.md

 ## Performance

-To run with the default options on a 1GB .fastq file, vidjil-algo typically uses approximately 1.2GB of RAM and will take approx. 5+ minutes on a standard core at a few GHz.
+To run with the default options on a 1GB .fastq file issue from amplicon protocol, vidjil-algo typically uses approximately 1.2GB of RAM and will take approx. 5+ minutes on a standard core at a few GHz.
-The actual performance mainly depends on the size of the input file, the number of processed germlines, and on some parameters.
+The actual performance mainly depends on the size of the input file, the number of expected clonotype, the number of processed germlines, and on some parameters (eg: A file of rnaseq with few clonotype will take less memory than a file with polyclonal repertoire from amplicon protocol).

 Anyway, to process occasional requests from a single user with a few samples, a laptop or a desktop computer with any standard multi-core processor